What is The Value of a Death Case in Maryland?

 4. The statute of limitations for wrongful death cases in Maryland is 3 years from the date of death.
 There is a statutory exception to this rule is for "occupational disease" contracted in the workplace (e.g. asbestos cases).
 In those cases the statute of limitations can be extended to the shorter of 10 years from the date of death or within 3 years of the date when the cause of death was discovered.
 TO BE SAFE, ASSUME THAT the STATUTE OF LIMITATIONS FOR ANY MARYLAND WRONGFUL DEATH CLAIM IN 3 YEARS FROM the DATE OF DEATH.

 5. Choice of Law Can Have A Huge Impact On Case Value.
 If a Maryland resident dies as a result of a wrongful act that occurs in another State, the Maryland Court will apply the law of that State.
 This is important because Maryland's neighboring States-Washington, D.C. and Virginia-do not have a cap on non-economic damages in personal injury cases (note: Virginia does have a cap on damages in Medical Malpractice cases).
-A good wrongful death attorney can help determine whether there are any ways to get around Maryland's cap on non-economic damages by either filing in another state or getting the Maryland Courts to apply another state's substantive law.
+A good personal injury attorney can help determine whether there are any ways to get around Maryland's cap on non-economic damages by either filing in another state or getting the Maryland Courts to apply another state's substantive law.

 6. Punitive Damages: It is nearly impossible to get punitive damages in a wrongful death case based on negligence in Maryland.
 Generally speaking, the only way to get punitive damages in Maryland is to prove that the act that caused the death was intentional.
 A problem can arise because once a lawyer establishes that the negligent act was intentional, the liability carrier may take the position that there is no insurance coverage.
 Unlike many other states, punitive damages are extremely rare in Maryland.